-MUD 140 has been actively engaged with the its engineer, Costello Inc., and other consultants in developing strategies to mitigate the impact of rising Brazos River water levels on River’s Edge homes and business during an emergency weather event.
+MUD 140 has been actively engaged with its engineer, Costello Inc., and other consultants in developing strategies to mitigate the impact of rising Brazos River water levels on River’s Edge homes and business during an emergency weather event.
 MUD 140 has currently identified and is pursing the following flood mitigation strategies, which are in various stages of completion, ranging from the design phase to final completion:

-- The DRS Berm has been completed and runs north to south from the northwestern boundary of MUD 140 and tying into the Rio Vista Berm.
+- The DRS Berm has been completed and runs north to south from the northwestern boundary of MUD 140 and ties into the Rio Vista Berm.

-- The third berm, known as the South Berm, is in the process of being designed and property rights are in the process of being acquired to allow MUD 140 to proceed with construction.
-The berm is planned to run east to west along a portion of the southern boundary of the MUD 140, and is being designed to prevent rising waters from backing up into the River’s Edge community from the oxbow south of Highway 90 or through MUD 140’s storm sewer system and retention ponds.
+- The South Berm, has been designed and approved with construction set to begin in June 2022.
+The berm is planned to run east to west along a portion of the southern boundary of the MUD 140, and is designed to prevent rising waters from backing up into the River’s Edge community from the oxbow south of Highway 90A or through MUD 140’s storm sewer system and retention ponds.

 - MUD 140 secured a federal grant to help cover a large portion of the cost to construct a bank stabilization project, approved by the county and U.S. Army Corp of Engineers to protect the River’s Edge and adjacent communities.
 The project was completed in 2022 (which included the repair of a significant blowout along the river bank north of MUD 140) which is now being promoted by the county as a solution for erosion in other areas of interest along the Brazos river basin.